 Upgrade VB6 to Visual Basic.Net

 Many companies have difficulties in supporting obsolete Visual Basic 6 administration systems – "just a simple change" to a system is a major undertaking.
-When support and maintenance costs mount, upgrading to VB.Net becomes a viable option.
+When support is difficult and maintenance costs mount, upgrading to VB.Net is the best option.

 The upgrade Wizard converting VB6 code to VB.Net 2010 is no longer available – and was not of much value anyway.
 VB6 does not readily convert to VB.Net.
 VB.Net, an object-oriented computer programming language, is very, very different.

 The whole of the VB6 system will need to be rewritten from the ground up.

 Upgrading VB6 to VB.Net

 The conversion to Visual Basic.Net can be done whilst still maintaining the old VB6 system:

 The conversion Process